-Friends we do have our rivals... those people that just seem to make us feel like we have to compete and do better than they do... we envy them, and sometimes we don't even realize it's happening to us.
+Our rivals are those people who for whatever reason make us feel like we have to compete and do better than them... and the truth is that we envy them, and sometimes we don't even realize it's happening to us.

-Now maybe you wouldn't wish them blind in both eyes... but if we're honest we do harbor a certain degree of ill-will and criticism towards our rivals, don't we?
+And maybe you wouldn't wish them blind in both eyes... but if we're honest we have to admit that we harbor a certain degree of ill-will and criticism towards our rivals, don't we?

 So we downplay their success by saying that they got the promotion because they are brown-nosing the boss!

 That's why we feel a smidge of satisfaction when our successful sibling's kids get into trouble with the law.
 When we discover that our old high-school rival had their marriage fall apart...

-We can always find a way to blow out our rival's candle so that ours seems to shine a bit brighter, find some way to try to pull them back down to where we are - friends, that's the heart of Envy.
+Envy always pushes us to find a way to blow out our rival's candle so that ours seems to shine a bit brighter, find some way to try to pull them back down to where we are and minimize their success and blessings.